 Legend tells how one night William Wallace dressed up as a pedlar and crossed Cadger's Brig to spy on the enemy English camp.

 THE REMAINS OF BOGHALL CASTLE

 Biggar Museum has a model showing how Boghall Castle would once have looked.
 Sadly very little remains today of what would have been an impressive structure, however you can still visit the site and imagine what it must have looked like.
-If you are interested in finding out more about the history of the castle, I recommend taking a look at this excellent article by Stravaiging Around Scotland.

 Some medieval closes can still be seen in Biggar and although not as atmospheric as Edinburgh, I still loved discovering some cute houses on the other side.

 In fact I highly recommend wandering around all the back streets as you will find some pretty surprises.

 EVENING - DINE AND STAY AT THE ELPHINSTONE HOTEL